icons8/lunacy-docs/docs/support.md

 ### In Lunacy v.8.7.2, instead of icons I see the no connection message in the left panel.
 How can I fix it?

 We have fixed this issue in our beta build (8.8.0.xxxx).
-To install it use the following links:
+To install it, use the following links:

 * <a href="https://lcdn.icons8.com/setup/beta/LunacySetup_x86.exe">Windows 32bit</a>
 * <a href="https://lcdn.icons8.com/setup/beta/LunacySetup.exe">Windows 64bit</a>